A Toda bracket convergence theorem for multiplicative spectral sequences: Toda bracket and Massey product setup

-\end{definition} The reader may notice two subtle differences from the usual definition (e.g. see \cite[\S A.1.4]{green}) of the Massey product.
-First, we have defined $a$, $a'$, and $a''$ as cycles in the $E_r$-page, and are silently identifying them with their image in the $E_{r+1}$-page.
-Second, for the missing signs, recall (Remark \ref{rmk:signs}) that we are simplifying notation by assuming that all classes have degree zero.
+\begin{rmk} The reader may notice two subtle differences from the usual definition (e.g. see \cite[\S A.1.4]{green}) of the Massey product of classes in the $E_{r+1}$-page.
+First, we have defined $\fra$, $\fra'$, and $\fra''$ as cycles in the $E_r$-page.
+If the pairing on $E_r$ satisfies the Leibniz rule, then our Massey product clearly represents a class in $E_{r+1}$.
+Our results are only expected to be useful in cases where the Leibniz rule holds, but we do not need to make this assumption for the proofs.
+Second, for the missing signs, recall (Remark \ref{rmk:signs}) that we are simplifying notation by assuming that all classes have degree zero. \end{rmk}

-Note that $b\in E_r(X)$ and $b'\in E_r(X')$, so $ab'-b'a''$ is defined as an element of $E_r(X)$ using the multiplication pairing; the basic setup of Massey products implies that it survives to an element in $E_{r+1}(X)$.
-In the next lemma, which replies on Assumption \ref{ass:crossing}, we explain how to relate this to the notion of cycles in Section \ref{sec:cycles-boundaries}.